chrisjz/sm64vr/README.md

 * Smoke effect when goomba disappears after being squished.
 * Sound for squishing goomba.
 * Goomba stops following player when player is past a certain distance away from goomba.
+* Mario can open gate at ground of mountain by hitting switch.
 * Chomp enemy.
+* Heart near top of mountain.
+* Certain cannons shoot bubbles.
+* Mario can enter and be shot out of certain cannons.
+* Teleportation points in group of flowers and cave along mountain.

 ### King Bob-omb